Health Focus

 • Deliberately widen your visual field.
 Instead of looking at a single fixed point, try to use "panoramic vision"—expanding your awareness to take in the entire peripheral scene.
 Research from Stanford has directly linked this "optic flow" and widened visual field to a measurable drop in amygdala activation.

-Even a 5-minute mindful walk can reduce cortisol equivalent to 20 minutes of passive rest.
+Even a 5-minute mindful walk can reduce cortisol equivalent to 20 minutes of passive rest, functioning as an accessible form of mindfulness-based stress reduction (MBSR).

 Making Time for Stillness: The Counterintuitive Productivity Hack